vegabook/gBLP/README.md

 cd gBLP\gBLP
 uv run client_gBLP.py --grpchost <server_ip_or_hostname>
 ```
+This will download some historical data for you and start a few subscriptions which you can query using `blp.subsdata` decque.

 Alternatively you can import the `Bbg` class, after ensuring file `client_gblp` is in scope.
 `from client_gblp import Bbg`
 `bbg = Bbg("<server_ip_or_hostname>")`